PolymeshAssociation/cryptography/confidential-identity-v2/wasm/README.md

 This library provides WASM binding for Confidential Identity Library.
 The Rust code can be found at
-[polymath CIL library][confidential-identity-rust-lib] and the source code for the wasm bindings can be found at [WASM bindings][wasm-src].
+[Polymesh CIL library][confidential-identity-rust-lib] and the source code for the wasm bindings can be found at [WASM bindings][wasm-src].